RanvierMUD/ranviermud/docs/extending/areas/quests.md

         title: "Find A Weapon",
         desc: "You're defenseless!
 Pick up the shiv from the chest by typing 'get shiv chest'",

-        // The level isn't _required_ but you may want it so you know how much of a reward to give
+        // The level isn't _required_ but you may want it so you know how much of a reward to give.
         level: 1,

-        // as soon as all goals are at 100% progress complete this quest.
-Defaults to false
+        // As soon as all goals are at 100% progress, complete this quest.
+Defaults to false.
         autoComplete: true,

         // This reward function is called once the quest is completed.
 You can basically
-        // do anything you want to reward the player, this example shows giving them some
+        // do anything you want to reward the player, this example shows us giving them some
         // experience
         reward: (quest, player) => {
           player.emit('experience', LevelUtil.mobExp(quest.level) * 5);